Xilinx/imagebuilder/README.md

 - DOMU_VIOMMU[number] specifies whether to enable support for virtual IOMMU for dom0less domU or not.
 If set to 1 - enable, 0 - disable (default case).

+- DOMU_VUART_PL011[number] specifies whether to enable support for virtual PL011 UART for dom0less domU or not.
+If set to 1 - enable, 0 - disable
+  (default, in which case SBSA UART emulation is enabled).

 - LINUX is optional but specifies the Linux kernel for when Xen is NOT used.
 To enable this set any LINUX\_\* variables and do NOT set the XEN variable.